20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 The metric for a Kerr-Newman black hole in ingoing[^kerr] coordinates looks like this:

-[^kerr]: http://www.scholarpedia.org/article/Kerr-Newman_metric (47), with signs flipped due to the metric signature
+[^kerr]: http://www.scholarpedia.org/article/Kerr-Newman_metric (47), with signs flipped due to the metric signature.
+Do note that this coordinate system is unable to cover the whole path of our geodesic, as in general it will orbit the singularity - as it starts moving away from the singularity it'll become singular.
+In reality we need to use multiple coordinate systems, but doing this performantly is tricky

 $$ds^2 = -(1-\frac{2Mr - Q^2}{R^2}) \;dv^2 + 2 dv dr - 2 a \frac{\sin^2 \theta}{R^2}(2 M r - Q^2)\; dv d\phi - 2 a \sin^2 \theta \;dr d\phi + R^2\; d\theta^2 - \frac{\sin^2 \theta}{R^2}(\Delta a^2 \sin^2 \theta - (a^2 + r^2)^2)\; d\phi^2
 $$